muti-ur-rahman/replica-lazy-sms/README.md

-# LazySMS Replica
+# QuickSMS

 Your Privacy and Security Guardians

-## About LazySMS
+## About QuickSMS

-Welcome to **LazySMS.com** - your trusted online privacy and security partner.
+Welcome to **QuickSMS.com** - your trusted online privacy and security partner.
 Our mission is clear: to put an end to spam calls and safeguard your valuable data.
-LazySMS provides you with free virtual phone numbers that can be used to sign up for various websites and apps, allowing you to keep your personal number private and secure.
+QuickSMS provides you with free virtual phone numbers that can be used to sign up for various websites and apps, allowing you to keep your personal number private and secure.

 ## Features